Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Methodology

 \subsection{Problem Definition}

-Policy discovery refers to the process of searching for high-quality policies within a predefined policy space, with the goal of maximizing expected performance in a given environment.
+Control policy discovery is the process of searching for high-quality policies within a predefined policy space to maximize expected performance in a given environment.
 Formally, given a policy space $\Pi$ and an evaluation function $F(\pi)$ that measures the quality of a policy $\pi \in \Pi$, the policy discovery problem can be formulated as the following optimization problem:

 Different policy discovery methods achieve this by varying the policy space $\Pi$ and the optimization mechanisms used.
 For instance, DRL methods employ optimizers to search for optimal neural network parameters within a continuous parameter space.
-Genetic Programming combined with DSLs uses evolutionary algorithms to explore and identify the optimal combinations of predefined grammars within a discrete grammar space.
+Genetic Programming, combined with domain-specific languages (DSLs), uses evolutionary algorithms to explore and identify the optimal combinations of predefined grammars within a discrete grammar space.

-In the case of MLES, policy discovery is framed as a search process driven by LLMs within a knowledge-rich policy space.
-When given a control task, LLMs implicitly and inherently shape this policy space based on their understanding of the task.
+In the case of MLES, policy discovery is framed as a search process driven by MLLMs within an open-ended semantic policy space.
+When given a control task, the boundaries and structure of the policy space are implicitly shaped by the MLLM's generative capabilities and world knowledge.
 This space is rich with task-relevant concepts and ideas, as well as valuable insights from other fields, allowing for flexible and expressive policy generation.
-By integrating LLMs as policy generators within an evolutionary search process, MLES allows for purposeful exploration and exploitation of the policy space, facilitating the progressive discovery of higher-performing policies.
+By integrating MLLMs as policy generators within an evolutionary search process, MLES performs purposeful exploration and exploitation within this knowledge-rich space, facilitating the progressive discovery of high-performing policies.